OWASP/owasp-mastg/README.md

 You can also use the [document index](https://rawgit.com/OWASP/owasp-mstg/master/Generated/OWASP-MSTG-Table-of-Contents.html) to navigate the master branch of the MSTG.

-## Contributions, Feature Requests and Feedback
+## Contributions, feature requests and feedback

 **We are searching for additional authors, reviewers and editors.** The best way to get started is to browse the [existing content](https://b-mueller.gitbooks.io/owasp-mobile-security-testing-guide/content/).
 Also, check the [project dashboard](https://github.com/OWASP/owasp-mstg/projects/1) for a list of open tasks.